RealDoigt/simple-stupid-object-notation/readme.md

 It is important to remember that those are line numbers!
 The reason the data is structured like that is for easier debugging.

 ## Conclusion
 That's it!
 Thank you for reading.
 If you have comments or questions, open an issue.
-If you spotted a bug, want to offer an implementation in your favourite language or just want to improve this implementation, don't hesitate to make a pull request or place an issue.
+If you spotted a bug or just want to improve this implementation, don't hesitate to make a pull request or place an issue.